xjmusic/xjmusic/README.md

 Setup workflow:

-    bin/setup
+    .z/setup

 ## Compile server-side platform

 Compile the Java server-side application:

-    bin/build
+    .z/build

 Compile & Install the Java server-side application:

-    bin/install
+    .z/install

 Compile & Package the Java server-side application, e.g. as JAR files:

-    bin/package
+    .z/package

 ## Database migration

 Migrate the local database (also run before compile tasks):

-    bin/migrate
+    .z/migrate

 ## Web user interface (UI)

 Build the Web user interface:

-    bin/ui-build
+    .z/ui-build

 Build and serve (with live updates) the Web user interface:

-    bin/ui-serve
+    .z/ui-serve

-## Run local platform in Docker container
+## Run local platform in Docker containers

-Before running the docker container, be sure to `bin/package` the latest Java build artifacts.
+Before running the docker container, be sure to `.z/package` the latest Java build artifacts.

 This will build and run the docker container with an Nginx server on port 80, which proxies backend requests to its own Hub (port 8042):

-    bin/dock
+    docker-compose run xj

+To start that and the resources it needs in the background:

+    docker-compose up -d

-The script uses `--expose` and `--volume` flags at `docker run` runtime in order to have the latest build artifacts available without having to rebuild the docker container.
+The configuration uses volumes such that the latest build artifacts are available without having to rebuild the docker container.
 The container runs as user `root` by default.
 Project folders are available inside the container as:

     /var/app/current/